Business Management with Business Analytics BSc (Hons) – 2024 entry

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.

 We provide teaching on this course through lectures, tutorials, seminars and workshop sessions, which total about 12 hours each week.
-The purpose is to use, rather than just study, economics.
+The purpose is to use, rather than just study, analytics.

 For each hour of teaching, you are expected to spend two to three hours in private study.
 There are also modules where we require you to work in groups.